 Armstrong believes that compassion has a pivotal role to play in business, that the way a business treats its workers and customers is reflected in its annual results.
 “If you are a more authentic human being, you’ll be better off in business,” she says.
 “As [the financial crisis of] 2008 showed, it’s not good business to leach money out of the community into your own pocket.”
 The business community can also have a profound influence on politicians, creating a culture of commitment to compassion.

 Armstrong still evidences the idealism of the teenager who left home to become a nun.
 “We can either go on selfishly and reproduce the mess we are seeing all around us,” she says, “or we can work hard to emphasize the compassionate element in our tradition, be it religious or secular, and bring that to the fore.
 It’s no good berating the misery in our world.
 We’ve got to do something about it.”

 Signatories: 91,529 at the time of this writing, with support from 30 leading interfaith organizations

 Languages: More than 30

-Offshoots: The charter has inspired a Network of Compassionate Schools in Pakistan and a Compassionate Cities programme that offers support to municipalities that make a formal commitment to compassion (eight cities are currently Compassionate Cities; 75 more are under consideration).
+Offshoots: The charter has inspired a Network of Compassionate Schools in Pakistan and a Compassionate Cities program that offers support to municipalities that make a formal commitment to compassion (eight cities are currently Compassionate Cities; 75 more are under consideration).
 Compassionate Action Network (CAN) International is the organization set up to administer Compassionate Cities.
-It is currently planning programmes for businesses as well.
+It is currently planning programs for businesses as well.